-Whether you’re dreading the thought of virtual festivities, or relishing the excuse to eat turkey sandwiches in your pjs – there’s no doubt that this Christmas is going to be a strange one.
+Whether you’re dreading the thought of festivities in crowded places, or relishing the excuse to eat turkey sandwiches in your pjs – there’s no doubt that this Christmas is going to be a bit of strange one.
 But no fear, we’ve got a mate who can give you a hand this Christmas season.
 He’s called NOEL (pronounced like Edmonds, not joyeux) and he’s a Xmas pro.
 You’ve met his mate ALAN before, and his sage wisdom is just as important.

 Jokes aside, we all know Christmas can be a tough time for a whole host of reasons – add a global pandemic to the mix and things can feel even trickier.
 Studies show that at least one in ten of us feel unable to cope during the festive season, while more than a quarter of us feel pressured to have the perfect Christmas.
 (Spoiler – that does not exist, we repeat that does not exist).
 But NOEL is here to help with some solid advice for Christmas and beyond.

 With uncertainty clouding the holidays, it can be hard to conjure up the usual Christmas magic.
-This year we might not be squeezing twelve people around a four person table, or letting loose at the Xmas office party, but if there was ever an excuse to take the pressure off the festive season, it’s now.
+Add to that stresses about mask-wearing, new restrictions, family tensions and money worries, sometimes it’s good to know that Christmas is a choice – and one that you can say no to.
+Sure, it’s probably not a good idea to just shut up shop completely, but if there was ever an excuse to take the pressure off the festive season, it’s now.

 Open up the conversation, and be open about how you feel.